Drob99/devnotes/other-uni-courses/stat319-applied-statistics-and-probability/chapter-6.md

   - central tendency (center position in data set, like average)
   - variation (amount of spread in the values, like standard deviation)
   - shape (pattern of distribution of values from lowest to highest)
+- In examples, usually assume you are dealing with a sample unless stated otherwise.

 #### Data Types